-Last month, in a letter published in the American Journal of Psychiatry, three researchers argued that it was now “appropriate” that “social anxiety disorder [be made] the official diagnostic label in DSM-5.”
-The disorder is currently listed in DSM-IVTR as “300.23 Social Phobia (Social Anxiety Disorder),” and since at least the year 2000, when one of the same psychiatrists published a similar letter in the Archives of General Psychiatry hoping to influence that particular edition, attempts have been made to reverse the order of the terms, even to drop the “social phobia” part entirely.
+Last month, in a letter to the American Journal of Psychiatry, three researchers argued that it was now “appropriate” that “social anxiety disorder [be made] the official diagnostic label in DSM-5.”
+The disorder is currently listed in DSM-IVTR as “300.23 Social Phobia (Social Anxiety Disorder),” and since at least the year 2000, when one of the same psychiatrists published a similar letter in the Archives of General Psychiatry hoping to influence that edition too, attempts have been made to reverse the order of the terms, even to drop the “social phobia” part completely.

 “The essential feature of Social Phobia,” begins the DSM-IVTR description, “is a marked and persistent fear of social or performance situations in which embarrassment may occur” (450).
 The embarrassment may be “situationally bound or situationally predisposed,” making diagnosis possible in either case, but the key element is that “the individual fears that he or she will act in a way (or show anxiety symptoms) that will be humiliating or embarrassing.”
 Identifying scenarios include public-speaking anxiety as well as eating, drinking, and even writing in public “because of a fear of being embarrassed by having others see their hands shake” (451).